richardanaya/no_error/README.md

 # no_error

-A library for no_std developers for errors
+A error library for no_std Rust

 * macro transforms strings into C-strings
 * no allocation required, static strings only